-An MPO's boundary determines what area within a region are available for MPO planning services.
-Currently the Capital Area MPO boundary contains approximately 1603.53 square miles and has a population of 1,380,426.
+An MPO's boundary determines the area within a region that is available for MPO planning services.
+Currently, the Capital Area MPO boundary contains approximately 1,603.53 square miles and has a population of 1,380,426.

 New Urbanized Area mapping is available via the Census website: https://tigerweb.geo.census.gov/tigerweb/